Connected Care Pilot Program

 Selected pilot projects will be required to conduct a fair and open competitive bidding process to solicit and select eligible services and/or equipment.
 Selected pilot projects will be required to identify the services needed and develop the bid evaluation criteria that will be used to assess service provider bids by completing the FCC Form 461 (Request for Services Form).

 Once your FCC Form 461 is approved, it will be posted on the USAC public website for a minimum of 28 days before you can select a service provider and sign a contract.
 All posted services are available on the USAC public website for service providers to view and download.
 Service providers interested in providing your site with the requested services will respond to your posting with a bid demonstrating how they meet your evaluation criteria.
 You must submit the FCC Form 461 unless you meet one of the competitive bidding exemptions.
 To learn more, visit the exemptions page.
+The last day to post your initial FCC Form 461 to the USAC website is January 17, 2022.

 USAC will review the funding requests and issue Funding Commitment Letters (FCLs) to you and your service provider indicating the amount committed under the Connected Care Pilot Program.